trumberger/monitoring-wiki/Technical-Details-Monitoring-Platform/Monitoring-Agent/Linux-Monitoring.md

-The following agent is used in order to monitor virtual machines: https://github.com/Microsoft/OMS-Agent-for-Linux
+The following agent is used in order to monitor Linux virtual machines: https://github.com/Microsoft/OMS-Agent-for-Linux

 This are the supported Linux Operating Systems by the agent: